 – having a clear understanding of the global community within which they live and learn;

 – engaging and interacting with high quality texts.

-Throughout the academic year, there will be many opportunities for all pupils to work together on mini topics such as ‘Our Values’ week and the Platinum Jubilee in 2022.
+Throughout the academic year, there will be many opportunities for all pupils to work together on mini topics such as ‘Our Values’ week.

-For more information about our curriculum at Robert Shaw, please contact Mr Bird (Deputy Headteacher) via the school office.
+For more information about our curriculum at Robert Shaw, please contact Mr Denman (Deputy Headteacher) via the school office.

 Robert Shaw follows the National Curriculum 2014, and aims to meet the curriculum objectives through a creative and engaging ‘big question’ based approach.
 Please follow the link below to the National Curriculum objectives:

 We underpin our work to develop our children’s global perspective through the Oxfam Global Citizenship Curriculum which informs the global dimension we aim to bring to our teaching and learning.
 Please click the link below for more information about the Oxfam curriculum:

 The teaching of reading is at the heart of our curriculum.
 We teach phonics daily to all pupils in EYFS and KS1, using the Read Write Inc scheme.
 For more information please visit the Read Write Inc website or speak with Mrs Amoabil our Key Stage 1 phase leader via the school office.

 Shared reading sessions with a focus on fluency and comprehension are a daily feature of the Key stage 2 curriculum.